Cuisine ouverte sur salon avec tapis de cuisine, coin repas et matières coordonnées

 Lighting and materials: what completes the ensemble

 Regarding materials, avoid overly strong breaks.
 If the kitchen is very sleek, add textiles to the living room side.
-If the living room is very warm, introduce a wood or ceramic detail to the kitchen side.
+If the living room is very warm, bring a wood or ceramic detail to the kitchen side.

 Dining area near an open kitchen with a round table and coordinated round rug